ChrisGreene-Chuboe/stk-app-sql/test/TESTING_NOTES.md

 print "Test is running..."  # Use print for debug output to stderr print $"Result: ($value)"   # This will always be visible

+# IMPORTANT: Print statements policy
+# - All print statements in tests should be COMMENTED OUT by default
+# - Only uncomment print statements when actively debugging
+# - Re-comment print statements before committing
+# - test-all.nu is exempt (it's the test runner and needs output)
+# - WARNING messages in test-ai.nu are exempt (they indicate missing tools)

 # Normal test pattern (without debug output)
 #!/usr/bin/env nu
 use ../modules *
 use std/assert

 # === Testing Feature X ===
+# print "=== Testing Feature X ===" # COMMENTED OUT - uncomment only for debugging
 let result = (some command)
 assert ($result.field == "expected") "Should match expected value"